otrv4/otrv4/otrv4.md

 Prekey Profile Identifier (INT)
   The 'Prekey Profile Identifier' from the Prekey Profile that was retrieved from the untrusted Prekey Server, as part of the Prekey Ensemble.

-Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)
-  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ECDH key (used for encrypting the message), a public DH key (used for encrypting the message), a 'nonce' and the encrypted message.

 Auth MAC (MAC)
   The MAC with the appropriate MAC key (see above) of the message ('t') for the